reueljohnk/containux/README.md

 `./install`

- >:memo: **You need to  have a stable internet connection to ensure a smooth installation of all packages**.
+ > note: **You need to  have a stable internet connection to ensure a smooth installation of all packages**.
 You will also be prompted for a root password during installation which you will have to enter.

 ### Finishing up